ogelbric/POC_Tanzu_App_Engine_Tanzu_CLI/README.md

-# Tanzu Platoform / Tanzu CLI
+# Tanzu Platform / Tanzu CLI

 This will try to answer if all the 3 previous of my write ups can be done via Tanzu CLI commands